 Opportunities exist to better empower this discovery through:

-This blog was extracted from our Scottish Government research which we will share over the next few weeks, sign up to receive it via email.
+This blog was extracted from our Scottish Government research which is now available, sign up to receive it via email.